Increase Text Size smaller text tool iconmedium text tool iconlarger text tool icon

-Part A has strict requirements.
-Individuals must be Homebound, meaning they cannot leave their home without assistance and they must require skilled nursing care.
-If the equipment is medically necessary and purchased from an approved supplier, Part A will pay for 80% of the allowable amount for any specific item.
-The individual is responsible for the remaining 20% and any amount over the allowable limit.
+Part A covers medical equipment for individuals who are in a skilled nursing facility or in the hospital.
+If the equipment is medically necessary and purchased from an approved supplier, Medicare Part A will pay for 80% (if one’s annual deductible has been met) of the allowable amount for any specific item.
+The individual or their supplemental insurance is responsible for paying for the remaining 20% and any amount over the allowable limit.

-Part B pays for home medical equipment for most Medicare recipients even if they are not Homebound.
-The equipment must be for use in the home or long term care facility such as assisted living but not in a nursing home.
-Home medical equipment must be medically necessary and purchased from a Medicare-approved supplier.
-Medicare Part B pays for 80% of the allowable purchase price and the individual is responsible for the remaining 20% and any amount over the allowable limit.
+Part B pays for medical equipment (and supplies) to be used in one’s home for most Medicare recipients, even if they are not confined to their home.
+In addition to one’s private home, a personal care residence, such as an assisted living facility, can be considered one’s “home.”
+A nursing home does not qualify as one’s home.
+Home medical equipment must be medically necessary, prescribed by a Medicare-enrolled physician, and purchased from a Medicare-approved supplier.
+Medicare Part B pays for 80% (if one’s annual deductible has been met) of the allowable purchase price.
+The individual or their supplemental insurance is responsible for the remaining 20% and any amount over the allowable limit.

-Part C, also known as Medicare Advantage Plans, is required by law to provide at least the same coverage as Part A and Part B. Therefore, if one has Medicare Part C, their plan will pay at least 80% of the allowable limit.
+Part C, as mentioned before, is also known as Medicare Advantage.
+It is required by law to provide, at a minimum, the same coverage as Part A and Part B. Thus, if one has Medicare Part C, their plan will pay at least 80% of the allowable limit for durable medical equipment.

-It is best to think of Medicare’s durable medical equipment coverage as having 2 levels: DME that is covered when determined to be medically necessary and DME that is never covered despite the need.
-For example, grab bar rails may be completely necessary for an individual however Medicare does not consider them to be medical equipment and therefore does not cover the cost.
+It is best to think of Medicare’s durable medical equipment coverage as having 2 levels.
+DME that is covered when determined to be medically necessary, and DME that is never covered despite being medically necessary.
+For example, grab bar rails may be completely necessary for an individual, but Medicare does not consider them to be medical equipment and therefore, will not cover the cost.

-The table below outlines commonly requested durable medical equipment which is not covered and Medicare’s reason for denying coverage.
-This list is by no means complete, rather it is meant to provide the reader with a sense of Medicare’s denial logic so they may apply that to their own situation.
+The table below lists commonly requested durable medical equipment, if it is covered and, if not, Medicare’s reason for denying coverage.
+This list is by no means exhaustive.
+Rather, it is meant to provide the reader with a sense of Medicare’s logic so that it can be applied to one’s own situation.

 Air Cleaners / Conditioners